yuminaut/wired/README.md

-The wired network (working name) is a proposed system of online communication and networking, with the aim of its participants reclaiming internet space from social media giants, thus achieving user agency.
-Setting up one's own server and/or client will be streamlined, and connecting it to a person exocortex, an independently hosted knowledge wiki, will be strongly encouraged by the very design of the network.
+The wired network (working name) is a proposed system of online communication and networking, with the aim of its participants reclaiming internet space from social media giants by setting up one's own space.
+A goal are is for each participant to have a personal exocortex – an independently hosted knowledge wiki – and/or to host and manage a part of the chat network, explained below.

 The core of the network is the anonymous hyper-real-time chat, that is, a chat that displays each message to all participants *as it is being typed*, which allows for